Koverse/documentation/docs/source/automationguide.rst

 This main method:

 1. Logs into Koverse.
-2. Creates a Wikipedia Sources.
+2. Creates a Wikipedia Source.
 3. Creates an Import Flow.
 4. Creates a Data Set for the source.
 5. Attaches the Data Set and Source to the Import Flow.